Surviving the pandemic without government support

 Many of those who have fallen through the cracks are newly self-employed or earn less than half of their income through self-employment.
 The Institute for Fiscal Studies noted that someone with 51% of declared income from self-employment could claim the maximum, while someone with 49% could claim nothing.
 This was the case with Heppell who was ineligible for support because her widow’s pension was slightly higher than her income from translation.
-“The money coming into the household halved overnight––but my bills and other expenses didn’t.
-However, I didn’t realise it would go on for so long.
+“The money coming into the household halved overnight but my bills and other expenses didn’t.
+However, I didn’t realize it would go on for so long.
 The government said that nobody would be left behind,” said Heppell, who lives in Brighton with her two children.
 Her pension barely covers the rent on the apartment.
-So in order to make ends meet, she has been borrowing money from her parents.
+So to make ends meet, she has been borrowing money from her parents.

 Katie Gillingham, 28, from Blandford Forum in Dorset, belongs to the category of newly self-employed.
 Gillingham has been working as a freelance copywriter since October 2018, after quitting a full-time job in marketing.
 When the first lockdown was announced in 2020, the agencies she was working for started to slash marketing and copyright budgets.
 “I could see this happening, I wasn’t surprised.
 The actual shock was that I wasn’t able to get help,” she said.

 Gillingham was excluded for being newly self-employed.
 “I didn’t have enough tax self-assessments to prove that my income actually dropped in respect to 2019.
 I chose to go fully self-employed at the wrong time,” she said.
 For a long time, she felt that support was “on the horizon”.
-“It is difficult to pinpoint when I realised that the government was not going to be any help at all,” she said.
+“It is difficult to pinpoint when I realized that the government was not going to be any help at all,” she said.

 State of acceptance: Coping with being left out in the cold